10 Second Trimester Must-Haves for Pregnancy - Baby Chick

 Young pregnant woman drinking water

 As mentioned in our first-trimester must-haves list, staying hydrated during pregnancy is essential.
 It’s just as crucial in the second trimester, too.17 If you’re getting tired of water, you can also start drinking raspberry leaf tea!
-Raspberry leaf tea is a tremendous uterine toner that can help prepare your uterus for labor and delivery.11 I recommend drinking 1-2 cups per day in the second trimester and up to 3 cups in the third trimester.
-Grab your water bottle that you got in the first trimester and continue to fill it up!
+Raspberry leaf tea has traditionally been used to support uterine health and prepare the body for labor.11 I recommend drinking 1-2 cups per day in the second trimester and up to 3 cups in the third trimester.
+Grab the water bottle you got in the first trimester and keep filling it up!

 3. Take Notes